Hoyt Arboretum, Portland, Oregon, USA

 Ginkgo is a living fossil, its leaves can be found in the fossil record as far back as 270 million years.

-This tree is a deciduous Gymnosperm ( Conifer) which can reach 100ft tall, individual trees can live for over 1000 years.
+This tree is a deciduous Gymnosperm (Conifer) which can reach 100ft tall, individual trees can live for over 1000 years.
 The trees are dioecious, meaning there are male and female trees.
-The female trees produce fruit which is known for its health benfits but has a disagreeable odor, for this reason most ornamental and street tree plantings of ginkgo are of male trees.
+The female trees produce fleshy (fruit-like) cones which are known for its health benfits but has a disagreeable odor; for this reason most ornamental and street tree plantings of ginkgo are of male trees.

 Locations